 If your time in Colorado Springs allows for a little rest and relaxation, the city has much to offer.
-From breathtaking views and landscapes, quaint shops and unique attractions - not to mention just a short drive to some of the world's best skiing - we invite you to experience all that Colorado Springs has to offer!
+From breathtaking views and landscapes, to quaint shops and unique attractions - not to mention just a short drive to some of the world's best skiing - we invite you to experience all that Colorado Springs has to offer!

 If you decide to extend your stay in Colorado, there are plenty of indoor and outdoor recreational opportunities for everyone, including hiking, biking, theme parks, museums and more.
 Following are just a few of the attractions:

 The larger aerospace community knows the Space Foundation best for hosting the annual Space Symposium.
 What you may not know about is the Space Foundation Discovery Center.
 Located only minutes away from Garden of the Gods, the Discovery Center is the region's first and only dedicated space, science and technology center.
 It is an interactive, education-focused destination that advances science, technology, engineering, art and mathematics (STEAM) in the exciting context of space exploration, development and utilization.

 The Space Foundation Discovery Store will be at the Symposium.
 Click here for details!

 Cheyenne Mountain Zoo